ARM-software/MDK-Middleware/Examples/Network/HTTP_Server/README.md

 # HTTP Server Example

-This MDK-Middleware example implements a compact Web-Server on a device that can be accessed from a computer via network interface.
+This MDK-Middleware example project implements a compact Web-Server on a device that can be accessed from a computer via network interface.

 For detailed description see [HTTP Server Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/Network/HTTP_Server_Example.html).